 The answer is trending toward "no," and a good number of thin, lightweight laptops now skip the optical drive.
 We haven't missed it, but some people are definitely still tied to CDs or DVDs as a storage or media playback format.
 That said, there are still many people tied to optical media, so for them, it's a must-have.

 Do I need a graphics card?

-Shouldn't I just get a tablet instead?
+Should I get a tablet or a laptop?

 What's better, Windows or Mac OS X?

 That's a loaded question if there ever was one.
 Windows users appreciate the flexibility of that operating system, allowing for extreme tweaking and personalization.
-It's available on a nearly limitless variety of hardware, and with Windows 8, Microsoft has created a much more touch and tablet-friendly OS, with a slick, modern look that's a big break from the past.
+It's available on a nearly limitless variety of hardware, and with Windows 8, Microsoft has created a much more touch- and tablet-friendly OS, with a slick, modern look that's a big break from the past.

 Apple's operating system, on the other hand, is only available on a handful of desktops and laptops.
 That said, the joint hardware/software platform makes for a much more stable/predictable overall experience, and many prefer the user-friendly OS X layout and controls.
 Finally, Windows has a much larger available software library, especially when it comes to free software and games.

 Should I buy now, or wait for the next update/upgrade/OS/CPU/etc.?